What is a Patient Participation Group (PPG)?

 Patient participation is a unique partnership between patients, GPs and their practice which is essential to and results in high quality and responsive care.

 Patient Participation Groups (PPGs) work in partnership with their practices to:

-- help patients to take more responsibility for their health.
+• Help patients to take more responsibility for their health

-- contribute to the continuous improvement of services and quality of care
+• Contribute to the continuous improvement of services and quality of care

-- foster improved communication between the practice and its patients
+• Improve communication between the practice and its patients

-- provide practical support for the practice and help to implement change
+• Provide practical support for the practice and help to implement change

 Being a member of the PPG does not involve a major commitment just an interest in being involved in helping maintain the various healthcare services of the practice.
-Occasional emails are sent to the group typically covering general healthcare information, patient surveys, newsletters and Practice and PPG initiatives.
+Occasional emails are sent to the virtual group typically covering general healthcare information, patient surveys, newsletters and Practice and PPG initiatives.